Boat Projects

 Building a Whitehall

-My first project in building a sailboat, for the someday I dream of… years ago I received this book on building a whitehall, and it is perhaps the most perfect representation of a boat that I can find.
+These very straight-forward but beatuiful, fast rowing sailboats, seem like an ideal first project.
+Years ago I received this book on building a whitehall, and it is perhaps the most perfect representation of a boat that I can find.

 1. Removable thwart, like in Chesapeake Light Crafts version